 Now here is the lesson for us.
 Believing and understanding truth that sets one free, to give one's life as Jesus did, is not something that happens in a mere moment of time.
 Yes indeed, there are fulfilling moments containing flashes in which we grasp pertinent understanding as the Jews did in John 8, but the freedom of which Jesus speaks is built upon believing and living many, many such moments.

 Turn to John 17:17, and we will confirm what I just said.

 John 7:17 If any man will do his will, he shall know of the doctrine, whether it be of God, or whether I speak of myself.

-"Know" here means "in the sense of understanding."
+"Know" here is used in the sense of understanding.
 Doing takes time.
 A person can believe something in a moment, but to carry it out in practical aspect in one's life requires time.
 So if anyone will do, he will know, grasp, and understand.
 If you put the two of them together, then you understand that doing takes time, but produces both clarity and understanding so that one can truly be free right from the inside out.

 True patriotism requires a depth of clear understanding, combined with a sense of kinship that will issue forth in many, many continuous daily acts of patriotism.
 In order to truly do this, one must be what Jesus termed as "free"—free to voluntarily give one's self in life as He did.
 This does not happen instantaneously.
 It is something we have to grow into.

 We grow by degrees since we have already been in prison by human nature.
 It will not be accomplished until we are no longer subject to sin.
 We are going to be fighting this battle all the way to the resurrection.
 We are going to be in this war.
 This is why I am talking about patriotism.
 Our war may not be bloody, but our war can last 30, 40, 50, who knows how many years, and human nature will still be there.